yangliu28/swarm_formation_sim/README.md

 ## Run the simulations

 Install corresponding Pygame version for your Python, optional dependencies include numpy, matplotlib.
-See the header of the '.py' to find what dependencies are needed.
+See the header of the '.py' you want to run to find what dependencies are needed.

 Line formation simulation with climbing method: